 THE DOS & DON’TS OF SOCIAL ANXIETY

 It’s the middle of the workday, and you can’t focus.
 Again.
+Social anxiety kicks in.
 What will I say?
 You wonder.
 Will people like me?
 Will I make a fool of myself?

 If you’re someone who experiences social anxiety, you know that it can be debilitating and make even the simplest tasks seem impossible.
 You may avoid all social situations or only go to a few that are “safe.”
 This means everyday activities like going to the grocery store can feel overwhelming and terrifying, let alone attending a party or small get-together.